 - π±Social media and data usage currently consume most of the rest.

 - π»7.
-Prompting a local model on a laptop requires no water and uses 1-10% of the energy of prompting a model in a data center.
+Prompting a local model on a laptop requires no water and uses less than 10% of the energy of prompting a model in a data center.

 - π°8.
-Cooling a data center requires about 4 cubic centimeters of water per watt-hour regardless of task (Lawrence 2024).
+Cooling a data center requires about 4 cubic centimeters of water per watt-hour regardless of task (World Resources Institute 2020, Lawrence 2024).

 - βοΈ9.
-Comparisons can be surprising (approximate Watt-hours and liters or ccs):
+Comparisons can be surprising (approximate Watt-hours and Liters or cubic centimeters):

 - π¦1000 Wh / 4 L: hour-long Zoom call with 10 people (devices 600 + transmission 200 + server-processing 200).